deanlandolt/endo/README.md

 All endpoints can be exposed over HTTP, WebSockets with line-separated JSON, or both.
 Interaction over WebSockets is symmetrical with HTTP, and handlers should be transport-agnostic.
 The same handler logic is invoked in the same way regardless of the underlying protocol.

+## Error handling

+Outputs errors to `stderr` unless NODE_ENV is set to `test`.
+If a response head not been written, an appropriate HTTP error will be written -- with a `500` status cdoe unless the error contains a `status` property.

+An `error` event will be raised on the application instance for all errors.

 ## Subscriptions